earkevin11/Managed-Service-Identity/README.md

 # What problem does a Managed Service identity solve?
 - MSI eliminates the need for developers to manage credentials.
 - Developers have a hard time managing credentials and MSI automates it.
+- Oftentimes we will see a managed identity used by the application to obtain an access token or a refresh token

 # What are the two types of managed service identitiy?
 - System-managed identity